klausweiss/dotfiles/nvim/pack/default/start/plenary/README.md

 ```
 nmap <leader>t <Plug>PlenaryTestFile
 ```
+In this case, the test is run with a minimal configuration, that includes in its runtimepath only plenary.nvim and the current working directory.

 To run a whole directory from the command line, you could do something like:

 ```
-nvim --headless -c "PlenaryBustedDirectory tests/plenary/ {minimal_init = 'tests/minimal_init.vim'}"
+nvim --headless -c "PlenaryBustedDirectory tests/plenary/ {options}"
 ```

 Where the first argument is the directory you'd like to test.
 It will search for files with the pattern `*_spec.lua` and execute them in separate neovim instances.

-The second argument is a Lua option table with the following fields:
+Without second argument, `PlenaryBustedDirectory` is also run with a minimal configuration.
+Otherwise it is a Lua option table with the following fields:
 - `nvim_cmd`: specify the command to launch this neovim instance (defaults to `vim.v.progpath`)
-- `minimal_init`: specify an init.vim to use for this instance, uses `--noplugin`
+- `init`: specify an init.vim to use for this instance
-- `minimal`: uses `--noplugin` without an init script (overrides `minimal_init`)
+- `minimal_init`: as for `init`, but also run the neovim instance with `--noplugin`
 - `sequential`: whether to run tests sequentially (default is to run in parallel)
 - `keep_going`: if `sequential`, whether to continue on test failure (default true)
 - `timeout`: controls the maximum time allotted to each job in parallel or